Take-home Code Challenge for Employers

 Evaluation Criteria:

+I will use my proprietary rubric.
+It is based on numbers, so it’s scientific.
 Due to the number of jobs I am interested in, I’m not able to provide specific feedback on your submission.

 Technical Requirements: